KTH/devops-course/contributions/demo/week5/sendek-lannge/README.md

 ## Title

-Setting up a minecraft server with Terraform
+Automated Minecraft Server Deployment and Monitoring with Terraform

 ## Names and KTH ID